 The Core Curriculum

-ODU's Curriculum, taken by all undergraduates, is a series of courses that provide a unifying academic experience throughout each student's academic journey.
+ODU's liberal arts curriculum, taken by all undergraduates, is a series of courses that provide a unifying academic experience throughout each student's academic journey.

 Undergraduates take one seminar each year in a four-year academic career.